nikescar/any-dns/README.md

 ## Todo

-DQY Supported But Implemented Types
+DQY Supported But Not Implemented Types
 ```
 NAPTR
 MD